wlonk/arcadia/rules/making_characters.rst

    whenever you seek to create or discover something new, unknown to the world at this point.

-These boons and the family boons are not the sorts of things that the *characters* are aware of or discuss in-fiction.
-They are for you, the players, only.
+(These boons and the family boons are not the sorts of things that the *characters* are aware of or discuss in-fiction.
+They are for you, the players, only.)

-Then choose a passion for your character.
-See :ref:`passions` for details.
-Passions determine how you replenish your sense of purpose, and what sort of magic you know and why.

-Your character starts with a number of social tokens based on their social role, and two :index:`passion tokens <passion tokens>`.
+Your character starts with a number of social tokens based on their social role, and two :index:`passion tokens`.

 If at any point during the game, you run out of social tokens, you have exhausted your good name for the time being; acquaintances are tired of you and friends may counsel you to lay low.
 If you run out of passion tokens, you are morose, melancholic, and listless.

+Finally, your character starts with a spell.
+Each passion offers two spells to choose from.
+This spell was your introduction to the world of magic, and having worked it, you have drawn the fairy's attention, and helped to pull it back into this world.

+Decide also how you learned this spell.
+Perhaps it was from a dusty tome you inherited.
+Perhaps from an aged and mysterious traveler you gave hospitality.
+Maybe even you learned it from the birds and the clouds, or a prophetic vision.

-Be sure to ask and answer this for each character: why might they need magic?
+**Be sure to ask and answer this for each character:** why might they need magic?
 Why might a fairy take an interest in them?
+And how did they learn the spell they *do* know?

 .. topic:: So it's a bunch of rich white people, right?